mmbman/Katagiri/1980-07-10-Karmic-Retribution-in-Present-Life.md

 I told you, according to the Twelve-Linked Chain of Causation, karma is *samskara* and *bhava*.
 Bhava is *existence*; samskara is... it’s very difficult to translate, but this is the first stage of human movement.
 But this first stage of human movement is really connected with *avidyā*, ignorance.

 I told you already, *ignorance* is a state of being in which one tries to understand what the truth is, but cannot understand it, [while] nevertheless one is constantly present in the truth.
 Can you see what ignorance means?
 Ignorance is not *bad*, okay?
 But it’s not *good*.
-And it’s not *neutral*. *[He laughs.]* It’s [only] something that is there.
+Well, it’s not *neutral*. *[He laughs.]* It’s [only] something that is there.
 We don’t know why.
 But anyway, if we see something is there – right now, right here – through our wisdom, temporarily we say *ignorance*.
 But ignorance is really the state of being in which one simply cannot pin down what the truth is, although one is constantly present in the truth.

 Let’s understand [avidyā] through your daily life.
 Avidyā is not karma; avidyā is *klesha*: delusion, or affliction... pain.
 The state of being is *afflicted* [...] because we want to know, but we simply cannot.
 We are really “doomed” not to understand, not to pin down what the truth is, but nevertheless, we are there.
 That is really affliction, don’t you think?
 But the question is, why is it that we are already in such a situation?
 There is no answer.
 If we say something about this, there is only one thing we can say: because we have done so for many, many years; that’s why we are right in the middle of such a situation.